-- 3.1.
-At Age UK Sutton we encourage everyone to take responsibility for their own Health & Safety and it is everyone's responsibility to ensure that all Health and Safety policies and procedures are upheld and are reported, and general safety rules (see section 29.1) are maintained.
-Also, it is important than any concerns identified around Health and Safety are promptly reported to the Line Manager or to a Member of the SMT.
-Please see Appendix A Health and Safety Responsibilities for more details about the role of staff, volunteers and Managers in Health and Safety requirements - 3.2.
 Age UK Sutton's Board of Trustees has the overall and final responsibility for Health and Safety in Age UK Sutton.
-This incorporates all aspects of health, safety and welfare and for ensuring that satisfactory arrangements are made to comply adequately with statutory requirements for the health, safety and welfare of employees, volunteers and users. - 3.3.
+This incorporates all aspects of health, safety and welfare and for ensuring that satisfactory arrangements are made to comply adequately with statutory requirements for the health, safety and welfare of employees, volunteers and users.

 The Chief Executive Officer (CEO) will act as advisor and representative to the Board of Trustees on matters of Health and Safety and has responsibility for overseeing, implementing and monitoring health and safety procedures on a regular basis.
 This policy forms part of the Health and Safety manual within Age UK Sutton and is accessible to all staff and volunteers (who will be given a paper/electronic copy when they start their role with Age UK Sutton).
 It is the responsibility of the Business Support team to ensure that it is kept up to date.
-Please see Appendix A Health and Safety Responsibilities for more details - 3.4.
-Summary of responsibilities of the Board of Trustees: - The Board of Trustees has overall and final responsibility for Health and Safety.
-The Board have responsibility for ensuring that the Health and Safety policy enables Age UK Sutton to - fulfil its legal duties and emphasise the determination to manage its activities so that standards of health and safety are continuously improved. - monitor conditions and the health and safety performance to determine whether the policy is effective and is being developed to meet changing requirements. - Ensure systems are in place to review and update this policy annually, and health and safety objectives for the charity are set and monitored - Ensure safe systems of work are in operation and staff and volunteers receive adequate and appropriate training - Ensure the implications of relevant legislation are raised with, and understood by the relevant staff and volunteers - Ensure adequate resources are made available to allow the effective implementation of the health and safety policy - The CEO is delegated day to day responsibility for ensuring this policy is put into practice - The Business Support Manager reports premises health and safety issues to Age UK Sutton's CEO and Health and Safety responsible officer (currently the Deputy Director of Services / COO) as well as to the nominated officer at Sutton Housing Partnership (SHP), the Landlord.
+Please see Appendix A Health and Safety Management for more details

+Summary of responsibilities of the Board of Trustees:

+- The Board of Trustees has overall and final responsibility for Health and Safety.
+The Board have responsibility for ensuring that the Health and Safety policy enables Age UK Sutton to - fulfil its legal duties and emphasise the determination to manage its activities so that standards of health and safety are continuously improved. - monitor conditions and the health and safety performance to determine whether the policy is effective and is being developed to meet changing requirements.

-- An annual report for Health and Safety is reported to the Board on an annual basis - The Health and Safety responsible officer has responsibility to co-operate with The Landlord's management in ensuring the implementation of local Health and Safety procedures. - The Senior Management Team are responsible for ensuring the implementation of Health and Safety procedures at Age UK Sutton. - First Aiders have responsibility to administer basic first aid and contacting medical persons to attend more serious accidents or incidents - Fire Wardens have responsibility of ensuring wherever possible that all employees, volunteers and visitors evacuate the building safely in the event of fire - Staff and volunteers have responsibility and a legal requirement to co-operate with supervisors and management on Health and Safety matters - Staff, volunteers, and participants are required to also take responsibility for their own health and safety as far as they are able, and following direction
+- Ensure systems are in place to review and update this policy annually, and health and safety objectives for the charity are set and monitored - Ensure safe systems of work are in operation and staff and volunteers receive adequate and appropriate training - Ensure the implications of relevant legislation are raised with, and understood by the relevant staff and volunteers - Ensure adequate resources are made available to allow the effective implementation of the health and safety policy - The CEO is delegated day to day responsibility for ensuring this policy is put into practice - The Business Support Manager reports premises health and safety issues to Age UK Sutton's CEO and Health and Safety responsible officer (currently the Finance Director) as well as to the nominated officer at Sutton Housing Partnership (SHP), the Landlord. - An annual report for Health and Safety is reported to the Board on an annual basis - The Health and Safety responsible officer has responsibility to co-operate with The Landlord's management in ensuring the implementation of local Health and Safety procedures. - The Senior Management Team are responsible for ensuring the implementation of Health and Safety procedures at Age UK Sutton. - First Aiders have responsibility to administer basic first aid and contacting medical persons to attend more serious accidents or incidents - Fire Wardens have responsibility of ensuring wherever possible that all employees, volunteers and visitors evacuate the building safely in the event of fire - Staff and volunteers have responsibility and a legal requirement to co-operate with supervisors and management on Health and Safety matters - Staff, volunteers, and participants are required to also take responsibility for their own health ad safety as far as they are able, and following direction